Rising Seniors

 Connor Salch

 Connor Salch is a Physics major from Aiken, South Carolina.
 Connor serves as a Team Leader for Palmetto Battery as well as a Physics tutor for The Citadel’s Student Success Center.
 He has also worked for The Citadel Success Institute summer program as a Math Lab Tutor.
 Connor is a member of the Honors Program and Society of Physics Students, as well as an officer for the Math Club.
 During his freshman year, Connor participated in research on relationships between numeric sequences, which is currently under peer review for publication.
+During the 2026-2027 school year, Connor will serve as second battalion commander.
 Following graduation, Connor plans to pursue Ph.D.
 Candidacy in Astrophysics and work as a researcher and teacher in his field.

 Banks Scarpa